+The Office of Civil Rights has created an online complaint system designed to collect feedback on problems in institutions of education related to discrimination based upon a person’s race, color, national origin, ethnicity, or ancestry; sex or gender; disability; or age.
 For information on filing a civil rights violation or discrimination complaint, visit the U.S. Department of Education’s Office for Civil Rights.

-University of Saint Francis is authorized by name in statute as an approved institution of higher education in the State of Indiana.
+The University of Saint Francis is authorized by name in statute as an approved institution of higher education in the State of Indiana.
 USF students and prospective students with complaints may contact the Indiana Commission for Higher Education or visit their website for information regarding the complaint resolution process available from the Indiana Commission for Higher Education.

 USF students and prospective students who attend classes online and reside in SARA States may file a complaint with the Indiana Commission for Higher Education.
 Students residing in states not participating in SARA may contact their state of residence for information about complaint resolution processes.